 Final Thoughts on Home ImprovementFinal Thoughts on Home Improvement

 Everyone selling a New York City apartment wants to get the best deal possible.
-The hard part is figuring out what renovations are going to appeal to a broad range of buyers with minimal investment on your part.
+The hard part is figuring out what renovations will appeal to a broad range of buyers with minimal investment on your part.

 If you are thinking about selling your home, small home improvements can make a big difference.
 Increase the value of your home with a plan and a little time investment.